Vasastan, Stockholm: Birkastaden

 In the north-western corner of the district are eight blocks forming Birkastaden, named after the 9th century settlement Birka, sometimes called Rörstrandsområdet (the "Rörstrand Area") which forms the compact northern frontier of Stockholm's historical city centre.
 As described above, Lindhagen's original intentions for the elevated area was to keep it as a park featuring the 17th century avenue of Karlberg Palace.
-In the city plan of 1879, however, the area was divided into two large blocks, which on a request from the local landowner, porcelain factory Rörstrand, in 1886 were split up into smaller properties.
+In the city plan of 1879, however, the area was divided into two large blocks, which were split up into smaller properties in 1886, on a request from the local landowner, porcelain factory Rörstrand.
 This resulted in a new city plan which was adopted to local topographic variations and therefore features non-perpendicular street crossings.

 Few buildings were constructed before the start of the 20th century, but construction work soon boomed to culminate in 1905–06, speculation causing many buildings to change owners several times before their completion.
 Virtually all the buildings in Birkastaden are Art Nouveau, a result of both the brief construction period and the fact that some 50 buildings were designed by architects Dorph & Höög, at the time the largest architectural practice in Northern Europe.
-The buildings of Birkastan features oriel windows, towers on the corners, rounded pediments and bright, plain plaster façades with thrifty decorations.
+The buildings of Birkastan feature oriel windows, towers on the corners, rounded pediments and bright and plain plaster façades with thrifty decorations.
 As a result of speculation, the backyards are narrow, and many flats shadowy.
 From the start, however, Birkastan was a mixed area shared by both low and high income earners.